Ronaldinho made way for Messi at Barca - Neymar exit would allow PSG to build around Mbappe | Goal.com

 The message was that his heart was never in it, something that became all the more apparent when he recently labelled the Remontada – Barcelona’s stirring Champions League comeback against PSG in which Neymar was the protagonist – as one of the best moments of his career.

-That was taken as the ultimate display of disrespect for the club which pays him – handsomely – but one which he still cannot bring himself to love.
+That was taken as the ultimate display of disrespect for the club which pay him – handsomely – but one which he still cannot bring himself to love.

 Neymar has absented himself from humdrum matches with minor injuries and was reported AWOL this summer having failed to return from Brazil following yet another foot injury.